remaro-network/auv_profeat/README.md

 The goal of this artifact is to show how a self-adaptive system can be modelled and analysed with a probabilistic, feature guarded transition system and a controller switching between features.
 [ProFeat](https://pchrszon.github.io/profeat/) is used as a tool to show this approach.
 The artifact accompanies the paper "Formal Modelling and Analysis of a Self-Adaptive Robotic System" that will be published in the proceedings of [iFM 2023](https://liacs.leidenuniv.nl/~bonsanguemm/ifm23/).

+The corresponding Github repository for this artifact can be found [here](https://github.com/remaro-network/auv_profeat/tree/ifm_artifact).

 **Authors:** Juliane Päßler, Maurice H. ter Beek, Ferruccio Damiani, S. Lizeth Tapia Tarifa, Einar Broch Johnsen

 **Artifact for the paper:** Formal Modelling and Analysis of a Self-Adaptive Robotic System